fast-programmer/outboxer/README.md

 ## Background

-**Outboxer** is an implementation of the [transactional outbox pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/cloud-design-patterns/transactional-outbox.html) for event driven Ruby on Rails applications.
+**Outboxer** helps you build eventually consistent, event driven Ruby on Rails applications fast.

-It addresses the [*dual write problem*](https://www.confluent.io/blog/dual-write-problem/) that can occur when an event row is inserted into the database, but queueing the event handler job into redis failed.
+It is an implementation of the [transactional outbox pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/cloud-design-patterns/transactional-outbox.html) that addresses the [*dual write problem*](https://www.confluent.io/blog/dual-write-problem/) that can occur when attempting to insert an event row into the database and then queueing an event handler job for that event to redis.

 ```ruby
 event = Event.create!(...)